roneesh/crypto_with_friends/with_friends.md

 Let's take a look at this example, we have 'hello' and in binary it's '01101000 01100101 01101100 01101100 01101111'

 Notice that 'hello' has 5 characters ('h', 'e', 'l', 'l', 'o').
 And notice that our binary has 5 chunks.
-Furthermore, notice that the two chunks where the letter l's are the same, this means that each character of the word hello has the same 8-bit representation.
+Furthermore, notice that the two chunks where the letter l's are the same, this means that each english letter has it's own uniqute 8-bit representation.

 A single bit is just a 0 or 1, so we if we put eight in a row, we have 8-bits, or 1-byte.
 So each letter is 1-byte.